2020 Alaska Airlines Credit Card Review – WalletHub

 - Miles Usually Don’t Expire: The only two scenarios in which your miles can expire are if you don’t use the card at all for the first two months your account is open or if there is no account activity for 24 consecutive months.
 Otherwise, you can redeem your miles at will.
 Just bear in mind that the number of miles needed to book a given ticket could rise in the future, thus making your miles worth less.
 It’s called rewards devaluation.

 - Potential For Above-Average APR: Depending on your creditworthiness, you could get approved for an interest rate befitting someone with excellent credit or one more suited to someone with fair credit, according to our latest Credit Card Landscape Report.
-More specifically, it could be as low as 17.24% or as high as 25.24%.
+More specifically, it could be between 15.99% to 23.99% (V).
 That means you shouldn’t count on carrying a balance with this card, which is wise considering that any finance charges would eat away at your rewards earning.

 - No Foreign-Transaction Fee: Sure, Alaska’s a domestic carrier, so a foreign-transaction fee wouldn’t be horribly out of place, but it’s certainly nice to know there isn’t one.
 Many of the card’s partner airlines are internationally based, after all, and you never know where your travels will take you.